ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 This page documents an "idealised" communication protocol for communicating with new sample environment drivers at ISIS.
-It is intended as a useful starting point if new protocols are being developed from scratch, and as a set of nice-to-haves for new equipment being purchased.
+It is intended as a useful starting point if new protocols are being developed from scratch and as a set of nice-to-haves for new equipment being purchased.

 # Transport layer